The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 The settlement period between signing the contract and ownership transfer (typically 30-90 days) often coincides with the property being occupied.
 This can raise concerns about potential or significant damage.

 The final pre-settlement inspection in NSW addresses this by allowing you to verify the property’s condition.
-This inspection ensures:
+This inspection ensures that:

 - The property remains in the same state as when you agreed to purchase it.